FACTBOX-Who is buying Russian crude oil and who has stopped | Headlines

 Australia, Britain, Canada and the United States have imposed outright bans on Russian oil purchases following Moscow's invasion of Ukraine, but the European Union remains divided.

 Many buyers in Europe are shunning Russian crude voluntarily to avoid reputational damage or possible legal difficulties.
-Meanwhile, India and China, which have refused to condemn Russia's actions, continue to buy Russian crude.
+Meanwhile, India and China, which have refused to condemn Russia's actions, continue to buy Russian crude, taking advantage of deep discounts as other buyers back away.

-Lured by steep discounts following Western sanctions on Russian entities, India has bought at least 13 million barrels of Russian crude oil since late February.
-That compared with some 16 million barrels for the whole of 2021, data compiled by Reuters shows.
+Refiners in India, the world's third biggest oil importer and consumer, have booked at least 14 million barrels of Russian oil since the invasion of Ukraine on Feb.
+24. That compared with some 16 million barrels for the whole of 2021, data compiled by Reuters shows.

 Below are current and former buyers of Russian crude (in alphabetical order): CURRENT BUYERS